 For guidelines about determining average earnings for the purpose of calculating periodic payments for the survivors of workers who have died as a result of work-related injuries or diseases that occurred on or after January 1, 1998, see 18-02-09, Determining Average Earnings - Periodic Payments for Survivors.

-This policy applies to all decisions, for all accidents occurring on or after January 1, 2023.
+This policy applies to all decisions on or after September 29, 2023, for all accidents occurring on or after January 1, 2023.

 This document was previously published as:

 18-02-02 dated September 14, 1999